• Malta

 Wife of Foster Brother Not directly related by milk ties; marriage is permissible.

-Milk-Cousins (Cousins of Foster Siblings) Marriage permissible unless direct milk ties exist.
+Milk-Cousins (Cousins of Foster Siblings) Marriage is permissible unless direct milk ties exist.

 Relation Type: Step-Relations for men